Our Professional Hard Surface Restoration Services in Nashville, TN Gave This Shower a Wonderful New Appearance

 Versalite thin stone veneer tile using epoxy grout as the foundation.
 The client agreed to the service and scheduled an appointment for the next day.

 The following day, we returned to the client's home to perform the service.
-We began by thoroughly cleaning the shower's surfaces using our pH-neutral antimicrobial cleaner and a high-speed scrubber.
-Not only is this cleaner safe for stone and grout, it also contains sanitizing properties that prevent the growth of harmful microorganisms for up to one week after it has been applied.
+We began by thoroughly cleaning the shower's surfaces using our pH-neutral cleaner and a high-speed scrubber.
+Not only is this cleaner safe for stone and grout, it also contains sanitizing properties that prevent the growth of harmful microorganisms for an extended period of time after it has been applied.
 Next, we scraped out the leftover grout from the shower floor and removed the loose tiles.

 After making sure there wasn't any residue left behind, we re-grouted the shower floor with our proprietary grout mix.
 This epoxy-based mixture is specially made for areas which are constantly exposed to water.
 It's also resistant to mold, mildew, and abrasive substances.
 To finish, we overlaid the shower floor with thin stone to make the floor completely waterproof.
 We used epoxy grout as the settling material and grout.